pfsense/docs/source/releases/2-4-new-features-and-changes.rst

    example, due to UEFI compatibility changes.
 These are primarily BIOS issues and not issues with the installer images.
 Upgrading from 2.3.x should still work on affected hardware.
--  Users with ESXi or VMWare Workstation may experience a `boot-time crash during hardware detection <https://redmine.pfsense.org/issues/7925>`__, due to `a race condition in the FreeBSD VT console
+-  Users with ESXi or VMware Workstation may experience a `boot-time crash during hardware detection <https://redmine.pfsense.org/issues/7925>`__, due to `a race condition in the FreeBSD VT console